 Do talk to parents who have similar concerns or who have had children evaluated, whether they were diagnosed with anything or not.
 Don’t worry if your experience is different from theirs.

-I got tired of people telling me not to compare Andreas to other kids, especially his siblings.
+I got tired of people telling me not to compare my second son to other kids, especially his siblings.
 But the differences, well they stand out whether you’re actively “comparing” or not.
 So let me be the first to give you permission to do the same.
 Compare.
 But do so with a heart of acceptance no matter what, and a desire for understanding.
 Do it so that you can better help your child.

 Autism isn’t really a this vs. that kind of thing.
 It’s not eye contact vs. no eye contact.
 It’s not verbal vs. non-verbal.
 It’s not social vs. anti-social.
 The truth is that autism looks different in every kid with a range of triumphs and challenges.
 Comparing and listening to other peoples’ stories has helped very much in sorting out our own.
-It’s been good to say “no that doesn’t sound like Andreas” or “yes that is kind of like him.”
+It’s been good to say “no that doesn’t sound like him” or “yes that is kind of like him.”
 It’s helped to clarify what we need to focus on and what we really don’t need to be worried about.

 Autism is not a swear word.
 Nobody would think twice at having a kid’s hearing checked and getting hearing aids if they were deaf.
 They’d learn sign language and learn how to navigate the world a little differently and it would be perfectly okay.
-So it is for us with Andreas and autism.
-He is learning how to communicate and navigate the world somewhat differently than our other kids, and that’s okay.
+So it is for us with autism.
+Our boy is learning how to communicate and navigate the world somewhat differently than our other kids, and that’s okay.
 Comparing has helped us to let him be himself, rather than expecting him to be just like his brothers or other kids, and that is nothing but a good thing if you ask me.

 copyright (c) 2013 Jenna Pelias // all rights reserved